Rush (band): 1974–1977: Arrival of Neil Peart and foray into progressive rock

 The "starman" logo, created by Hugh Syme, first appeared on the back cover of 2112.
 The logo became a staple of Rush's early live shows, and was featured on the cover of their double live album All the World's a Stage (1976).

 In light of these events, Rush's record label tried to pressure the members into moulding their next album in a more commercially friendly and accessible fashion; the band ignored the requests and developed their next album 2112 (1976) with a 20-minute title track divided into seven sections.
-Despite that, the album was the band's first taste of significant commercial success as it reached No. 5 in Canada, becoming their first to reach double platinum certification.
+Despite that, the album was the Rush's first taste of significant commercial success as it reached No. 5 in Canada, becoming their first to reach double platinum certification.

 Rush toured in support of 2112 between February 1976 and June 1977 with concerts in Canada, the US, and for the first time Europe, with dates in the UK, Sweden, Germany, and the Netherlands.
 The three sold-out shows at Massey Hall in Toronto in June 1976 were recorded for Rush's debut live album, All the World's a Stage.
 Released in September of that year, the double album reached No. 6 in Canada and became Rush's first to crack the US top 40.
 Record World wrote: "Building its American reputation slowly but steadily Rush stands poised for breaking through all the way via this two record live set [...]
 All the highly charged electricity is here in an explosive setting."
 The liner notes include the statement, "This album to us, signifies the end of the beginning, a milestone to mark the close of chapter one, in the annals of Rush."